tensorflow/tfx/docs/guide/tfdv.md

 ##### Example Scenario

+!!!
+Note
-Note: For instance, in order to compensate for an underrepresented slice of data, if a biased sampling is used without upweighting the downsampled examples appropriately, the distribution of feature values between training and serving data gets artificially skewed.
+    For instance, in order to compensate for an underrepresented slice of data, if a biased sampling is used without upweighting the downsampled examples appropriately, the distribution of feature values between training and serving data gets artificially skewed.

 See the [TensorFlow Data Validation Get Started Guide](https://www.tensorflow.org/tfx/data_validation/get_started#checking_data_skew_and_drift) for information about configuring training-serving skew detection.